 - Your brand values.
 You want to find businesses that align with the values you’ve set for your organization.
 Having similar values will make it easier to get on the same page and ensure you build a mutually beneficial partnership.

 - Your target customer.
 You’ll also want to look for organizations that target the same customer base as you.
 Start by figuring out exactly what your buyer personas tell you about your demographic.
 (If you haven’t developed buyer personas yet, check out this guide.)

 - Your purposes for pursuing a partnership.
 Decide if your aim is to target a larger customer base, gain more resources, or build your brand’s reputation.
 Once you confirm your purpose, you’ll be better able to figure out what you need in a partner.

 - Your strengths and weaknesses.
 Honestly determine the strong and weak points of your business and take inventory of what you bring to the table.
 What can you offer to other businesses?
 You don’t need two organizations that are strong in the same areas; a mutually beneficial partnership means organizations complement one another through a symbiotic relationship.

 2. Look For Like-Minded Partners

 - Offers a product or service complementary to yours.
 If you own a wedding dress boutique, you wouldn’t want to partner with another boutique.
 Instead, you’d want to find an organization that targets the same customer base but offers a complementary product, such as a wedding photographer or event rental company.

 - Caters to the same target audience.
 You’ve already figured out your target customer using buyer personas, so make sure your potential partner is targeting the same group.

 - Shares your brand values.
 If your companies were people, would they get along?
 For instance, if you’re a warm, no-pressure-sales organization, you might not want to pair with a more sales-driven organization.

 4. Pitch Your Idea

-After you’ve carefully chosen your prospects, come up with a list of benefits for both your organization and your potential partners’ organizations that you can pitch.
+After you’ve carefully chosen your prospective like-minded businesses, come up with a list of benefits for both your organization and your potential partners’ organizations that you can pitch.
 Here are a few sample benefits you can highlight: